Last Updated on November 21, 2022 by Kathryn Donangelo

 The result is a deliciously rich and creamy peanut butter and chocolate cookie that has subtle hints of a buttery-caramel from the sweet candy corn wings.

-These easy Thanksgiving Turkey Cookies are the perfect dessert to bring or display this year on Thanksgiving.
+These easy Thanksgiving Cookies are the perfect dessert to bring or display this year on Thanksgiving.
 And one thing is for sure, these cookies are sure to be a hit with everyone in attendance!

 STEP TWO: With a toothpick, dab one side of candy corn with frosting.
 Place candy corn onto cookie with the tip of the candy corn facing down.
 Repeat 5-7 times for each cookie.